January 30-31, 2026 | Washington, D.C.

 CEO National AI Academy (NAIA)

-Facilitated Leadership Workshop 3 Sustainable Leadership: Creating Balance, Focus, and Organizational Clarity
+Work-A-Like Professional Development Session: Sustainable Leadership: Creating Balance, Focus, and Organizational Clarity

 Leading an association demands balance in advancing a mission-driven agenda while managing complex operations, member expectations, and public pressures.
 This interactive workshop invites participants to step back, reflect, and intentionally design systems for sustainable leadership.
 Participants will explore practical strategies to prevent burnout, strengthen organizational clarity, and align their team’s work with shared purpose and values.